-Data is a powerful ally when it comes to making strategic decisions.
-From knowing what type of email marketing content works well to planning campaigns to keep subscribers engaged at every step of the customer journey, metrics are the compass that guides you in the right direction.
+Data is a powerful ally when making strategic marketing decisions.
+From knowing what type of email content performs well to planning campaigns that keep subscribers engaged throughout their journey, metrics are the compass that guides your efforts.

 But how do you distinguish between fluff and actionable email marketing metrics that matter?
 Not to worry, this article will clarify the following.